ChrisBuilds/terminaltexteffects/README.md

       --final-gradient-direction (diagonal, horizontal, vertical, center)
                             Direction of the final gradient. (default: Direction.VERTICAL) --movement-speed (float > 0)
                             Speed of the characters while moving to the correct position.
-Note: Speed effects the number of steps in the easing function.
+Valid values are n > 0.
 Adjust speed and animation rate separately to fine tune the effect. (default: 0.5)

         Easing